 Honors Advisor Information:

-Students are assigned a staff or faculty advisor.
-Advisor contact information is located on your student admin account (under advisor information).
+Students are assigned a staff and faculty honors advisor.
+Starting during junior year, students are assigned a faculty honors advisor.
+Advisor contact information is located in your student admin account (under advisor information).

 Honors students may be required to meet with faculty advisors if the faculty advisor uses advising holds.
 Honors students who are assigned to a faculty advisor should email their advisor to ask when their office hours are or to request an appointment.
 View registration help page for additional registration information.